-The first set of pictures show a conventional bilateral scalpel vasectomy, followed by a photo showing healing after a conventional vasectomy with single midline incision.
-The final set of image are again of a bilateral scalpel vasectomy.
+The first set of pictures show a conventional bilateral scalpel vasectomy, followed by a photo showing healing after a conventional vasectomy with a single midline incision.
+The final set of images are again of a bilateral scalpel vasectomy.

 Bilateral vasectomy scar #1

 On the right side (first image) the incision is high up, quite close to the penis.
-The scar tissue is slightly raised texture, and is lighter in color than the rest if the skin.
-It is visible center of the picture, about a third of the way down you look close enough.
+The scar tissue is a slightly raised texture and is lighter in color than the rest of the skin.
+It is visible in the center of the picture, about a third of the way down you look close enough.